CAMPING | Camp Like A Pro, The Ultimate List Of Camping Tips – 66 Camping Tips & Hacks (Updated 2024)

 If you use your phone as a music player and camera, then you’ll eat through battery life so make sure you have a power bank or solar charging device with you to keep your essentials topped up.
 We recommend something like the HUBi 10k or the Jackery Explorer 500 portable power station.

 We’ve previously mentioned that choosing the right kind of campsite is crucial, but once you’ve chosen a campsite and before you arrive, make sure you are aware of the campsite’s individual rules.
-These can range from absolutely no noise after 9pm(!) to no music, dogs or campfires, so make sure you are aware of the rules and that you stick to them.
+These can range from absolutely no noise after 10pm to no groups, music, dogs or campfires, so make sure you are aware of the rules and please stick to them.

 51. Be mindful and respectful of other campers

 Listening to a football game on the radio or playing music might be your idea of relaxation, but if you are at a campsite rather than wild camping, you’ll need to be mindful and respectful of other campers.
-Don’t ruin their experience through selfishness!
+Remember, tents offer zero soundproofing, so please, don’t ruin the camping experience of other paying guests through selfishness!

 52. Take bin bags

-No matter where you are camped, it goes without saying that you should leave your pitch free of rubbish.
+No matter where you are camped, it goes without saying that you should leave no trace and when you vacate, your pitch should be free of all rubbish.
 Make sure you pack bin bags for rubbish and make an effort to separate your rubbish to allow for recycling.

 53. Save space by using collapsible camping gear

-If you’re short on space using collapsible camping gear can be a real help.
-You can get everything from kettles and washing up bowls to storage baskets and cups that fold flat, helping you to save space during transit.
+If you’re short on space using collapsible camping gear can be helpful.
+You’ll find that everything from kettles and washing up bowls to storage baskets and cups come in fold flat versions, helping you to save space during transit and during storage at home in between your camping trips.
 Check out the brilliant Outwell Collaps range.

 54. Take cleaning wipes for spills and grubby surfaces

 From anti-bacterial wipes to washing up liquid, don’t forget that you’ll need to wipe and clean things whilst you are camping!
-Spills will happen and table surfaces and such like will get grubby, so make sure you have some anti-bacterial or cleaning wipes and kitchen roll with you.
+Spills will happen and table surfaces and such like will get grubby, so make sure you have some anti-bacterial or cleaning wipes, a reusable cleaning cloth and kitchen roll with you to cover all bases.

 55. Take a popup laundry bin

-A popup laundry basket is ideal on family camping trips, pop a bin bag inside and hey presto, you’ve got a handy bin.
+A popup laundry basket is ideal on family camping trips, pop a bin bag inside and hey presto, you’ve got a handy camp bin!

 56. Pack extra layers